-- (ii) in relation to sovereign debt of the Union or a credit default swap relating to the Union, the competent authority of the jurisdiction in which the department issuing the debt is situated; - (iii) in relation to sovereign debt of several Member States acting through a special purpose vehicle or a credit default swap relating to such a special purpose vehicle, the competent authority of the jurisdiction in which the special purpose vehicle is established; - (iv) in relation to a financial instrument other than an instrument referred to in point (i) to(iii), the competent authority for that financial instrument as defined in Article 2(7) ofRegulation (EC) No 1287/2006 and determined in accordance with Chapter III of thatRegulation; - (v) in relation to a financial instrument that is not covered under point (i) to (iv), the competent authority of the Member State in which the financial instrument was first admitted to trading on a trading venue; - (vi) in relation to a debt instrument issued by the European Investment Bank the competent authority of the Member State in which the European Investment Bank is located. - (p) "short sale" in relation to a share or debt instrument means any sale of the share or debt instrument which the seller does not own at the time of entering into the agreement to sell including such a sale where at the time of entering into the agreement to sell the seller has borrowed or agreed to borrow the share or debt instrument for delivery at settlement.
-This definition does not include: - (i) a sale by either party under a repurchase agreement where one party has agreed to sell the other a security at a specified price with a commitment from the other party to sell the security back at a later date at another specified price; or
+- (ii) in relation to sovereign debt of the Union or a credit default swap relating to the Union, the competent authority of the jurisdiction in which the department issuing the debt is situated; - (iii) in relation to sovereign debt of several Member States acting through a special purpose vehicle or a credit default swap relating to such a special purpose vehicle, the competent authority of the jurisdiction in which the special purpose vehicle is established; - (iv) in relation to sovereign debt of an international financial institution established by two or more Member States, which has the purpose to mobilise funding and provide financial assistance to the benefit of its members that are experiencing or threatened by severe financing problems, the competent authority of the jurisdiction in which the international financial institution is established;

-(ii) a transfer of securities under a securities lending agreement; or
+- (v) in relation to a financial instrument other than an instrument referred to in points (i) to (iii), the competent authority for that financial instrument as defined in Article 2(7) of Commission Regulation (EC) No 1287/2006 and determined in accordance with Chapter III of that Regulation; - (vi) in relation to a financial instrument that is not covered under points (i) to - (iv), the competent authority of the Member State in which the financial instrument was first admitted to trading on a trading venue; - (vii) in relation to a debt instrument issued by the European Investment Bank, the competent authority of the Member State in which the European Investment Bank is located. - (p) "short sale" in relation to a share or debt instrument means any sale of the share or debt instrument which the seller does not own at the time of entering into the agreement to sell including such a sale where at the time of entering into the agreement to sell the seller has borrowed or agreed to borrow the share or debt instrument for delivery at settlement.
+This definition does not include: - (i) a sale by either party under a repurchase agreement where one party has agreed to sell the other a security at a specified price with a commitment from the other party to sell the security back at a later date at another specified price; - (ii) a transfer of securities under a securities lending agreement; or